 Mauritshuis in Den Haag

 Visiting this Museum was the very reason I came to Den Haag.
-As most of you know I am an art lover, I have been since I was a teen.
+As most of you know, I am an art lover, and I have been since I was a teen.
 Johansen Vermeer’s masterwork, ‘Girl With a Pearl earring’ was high on my list of works to see.
-She was the first thing I saw in the museum.
-I already knew what room she would be in so that is where I hightailed it to.
+She was the first masterpiece I saw in the museum.
+I already knew what room she would be in, and that is where I hightailed it to.

 She was absolutely stunning!
-I recommend a trip to Den Haag with a visit to Mauritshuis while in The Netherlands.
-The museum is also filled with countless artworks from other Masters.
-It is not a large museum so you can easily see all the paintings within in an hour or two.
+I recommend a trip to Den Haag, with a visit to Mauritshuis while in The Netherlands.
+The museum also contains countless artworks from other Masters.
+It is not a large museum, and you can easily see all the paintings within in an hour or two.

 For ticketing information and location, please visit their website – Mauristhuis Museum